 I’ll admit… I didn’t think homemade deodorant could possibly work.
 I’d tried natural versions and they weren’t effective so I didn’t have high hopes.
+Still, if you want to avoid applying aluminum and other additives linked to cancer to your armpits (not to mention blocking the natural function of sweating), switching to a natural deodorant is an important health step to take.

 To my surprise, this recipe works incredibly well and is very inexpensive and simple to make.

-With just coconut oil, baking soda and optional arrowroot and shea butter, you can make a deodorant that works for your body type.
+With just coconut oil, baking soda, and optional arrowroot and shea butter, you can make a deodorant that works for your body type.

 There are a lot of chemicals in makeup and a lot of women put that on their faces every. single. day.
-Changing your diet will help improve your skin so makeup isn’t as needed, but it is also possible to make natural makeup with ingredients you have in your kitchen that are non toxic and even edible!
+Changing your diet will help improve your skin so makeup isn’t as needed, but it is also possible to make natural makeup with ingredients you have in your kitchen that are non-toxic and even edible!

 There are a lot of recipes for homemade lotion online and you can definitely find one that works for you.
 Personally, I prefer lotions or lotion bars that don’t have liquid since they last indefinitely and are incredibly moisturizing.

-With simple ingredients like coconut oil, shea butter, cocoa butter and beeswax, you can make endless variations on homemade lotion products.
+With simple ingredients like coconut oil, shea butter, cocoa butter, and beeswax, you can make endless variations on homemade lotion products.
 Here are a few of my favorites:

 4. Sea Salt Hair Spray